mderijk/codenames/README.md

 ## Collocation models

-To create collocation models from the data in the czeng corpus, run:
+To create collocation models from the data in the CzEng corpus, run:
 ```shell
 > cd models
 > python3 collocations/filter.py cz
 > python3 collocations/filter.py en
 ```
 This generates both sentence-level as well as dependency-level collocations.

 # Future direction